rroethof/roethof.net/CODE_OF_CONDUCT.md

 ## Code of Conduct

 We're thrilled to have you join our community of contributors!
-As contributors, we strive to create an inclusive and supportive environment for sharing knowledge and expertise.
+As contributors, we strive to create an inclusive and supportive environment for sharing knowledge and expertise, drawing inspiration from resources like the [Open Source Guides](https://opensource.guide/).
 We expect all members to adhere to this code of conduct.

 ## Scope